 - Check lentils at 15 minutes.
 Overcooked lentils become mushy.

-- Use water or vegetable broth to sauté the onions and vegetables instead of oil for a whole food plant-based no-oil recipe.
+- Use water or vegetable broth to sauté the onions and vegetables instead of oil for a whole food plant-based, no-oil recipe.

-😋 More Recipes Like This
+😋 More Easy Dinner Recipes

 Vegan Sloppy Joes